DrTimothyAldenDavis/SuiteSparse/README.md

 and other package managers.
 If you are a maintainer of a SuiteSparse packaging for a Linux distro, conda-forge, R, spack, brew, vcpkg, etc, please feel free to contact me if there's anything I can do to make your life easier.
-I would also like to thank Raye Kimmerer for adding support for 32-bit row/column indices in SPQR v4.2.0.

 See also the various Acknowledgements within each package.